PhD, JD, MPhilAssisant Professor of Law, Southern Methodist University School of Law (Summer 2019)

 Anna Offit holds an A.B. from Princeton University, from which she graduated summa cum laude, Phi Beta Kappa, and with a thesis prize from the Program in American Studies.
 After graduation, she pursued an MPhil in Social Anthropological Analysis from the University of Cambridge, where she wrote a master’s thesis on the history of the grand jury system.
 She completed a J.D. at the Georgetown University Law Center, from which she received a Student Advocacy Award from the International Academy of Trial Lawyers in 2012, and the Saint Thomas More Award for her student note about the grand jury system the same year.
 As a law student, Anna was Editor in Chief of the Georgetown Journal of Legal Ethics, worked as a part-time clerk for the Department of Justice's Office for Civil Rights, and as an intern at the United States Attorney's Office in the District of New Jersey.
 At graduation, she was recognized for carrying out over 175 hours of bro bono legal work during law school, and was subsequently admitted to the New York and New Jersey Bar.
-Anna is now a PhD candidate in the Department of Anthropology at Princeton where her dissertation research on jury selection has been funded by the National Science Foundation (NSF), Princeton University’s Dean’s Fund for scholarly travel, and a William A. Dippel ’50 Graduate Fellowship.
+Anna received a PhD in the Department of Anthropology at Princeton where her dissertation research on jury selection was funded by the National Science Foundation (NSF), Princeton University’s Dean’s Fund for scholarly travel, and a William A. Dippel ’50 Graduate Fellowship.
 She was awarded a 2015-2016 Fulbright Scholarship to study proposed jury reforms in Norway and was a 2015-2016 guest researcher at the University of Oslo Law Faculty’s Department of Public and International Law.
 She received the Lois Roth Award to expand this study.
-She was a 2016-2017 Graduate Prize Fellow at the University Center for Human Values and will begin a post-doctoral research fellowship at NYU Law during the next academic year.
+She was a 2016-2017 Graduate Prize Fellow at the University Center for Human Values and is now a post-doctoral research fellow at NYU Law.
 Her research interests include the study of lay participation in legal systems and lawyers’ trial preparation and strategy.

 Review Essay: Giving Life to the Death Penalty.
 Political and Legal Anthropology Review, (Forthcoming 2018).
 Preview available at: https://polarjournal.org/2016/12/03/review-essay-giving-life-to-the-death-penalty/